Bubobubobubobubo/shrimp/docs/content/get_started/long_tutorial/clock_tempo.md

 ---
 title: 3) Clock and Tempo
-tag: get started, tutorial
+tag: get_started, tutorial
 ---

 ## Clock basics

-Everything you do in #shrimp is synchronized or relative to a clock.
-The clock is the heart of the system.
-It is the object that keeps track of time, that schedules events to take place.
-It is important to understand how the clock works and what you can expect from it!
+Everything you do in #shrimp is synchronized or relative to a musical clock.
+The clock is the beating heart of the system.
+It is the object that keeps track of time, that schedules events and when they should take place!
+When you boot #shrimp, the clock is already there, waiting for events to schedule, for functions to run, etc. It will be there until you quit the session.

 ### Getting / setting the tempo